chanzuckerberg/czid-web/DEV_GUIDELINES.md

 When in doubt, follow the [Airbnb JS Style Guide](https://github.com/airbnb/javascript).

-The following rules are particularly relevant to `idseq-web`.
+The following rules are particularly relevant to `czid-web`.

 ### References